craigpastro/retrier/README.md

 A simple Go (Golang) library for retries with generics.
 Backoff is configurable but the most useful is probably exponential backoff with full jitter.

-See the [godoc](https://pkg.go.dev/github.com/craigpastro/retrier) for more information.
+For usage see the [godoc](https://pkg.go.dev/github.com/craigpastro/retrier).

 ## Usage